Yousef-Majidi/Pandemic-Simulator/feedback.md

 - Most promised issues were done.
 Only missing pathfinding and obstacles for NPC.

 ### Documentation (5/10)
 - After fixing issues, make sure to created properly documented PRs to get the code all in one branch.
 If done by 21/11, can recoup all marks.
+Done.
 - The issues that were created were well documented.

 ## Sprint 2